 Universal coverage has many advantages, but cost is not one of them.
 Term life policies, on the other hand, tend to be less expensive than their whole life counterparts because they include an expiration date after which coverage ceases.

-You could choose from common term policies of 5, 10, or 20 years, just for example.
+You could choose from common term policies of 10, 20, or 30 years, just for example.
 What happens when your term expires?
-At that point you lose coverage and you will have to renew your policy at an adjusted rate (for age or any other risk factors that may have developed in the intervening years), or you can upgrade to a better policy.
+At that point you lose coverage and you will have to renew your policy at an adjusted rate (for age and any other risk factors that may have developed in the intervening years), or you can change to a policy that better fits your financial needs at that time.

 The main reason most young adults opt for term policies is because the rates work better with their limited income.
 However, there is another good reason to select a term policy, especially a shorter term like 5 or 10 years.